c18301026/GE1_Assignment/README.md

 1. Download Unity (version 2020.3.19f1) if you haven't already.
 2. Download and open up MIDI Cinema.
 3. Install the Maestro - Midi Player Tool Kit (free version) plugin.
-4. Go to the menu tools > MPTK > Midi File Setup > Add a Midi File.
+4. Go to the menu tools > MPTK > Midi File Setup > Add a Midi File (https://paxstellar.fr/setup-mptk-add-midi-files-v2/).
 5. Open up the GameController.cs script.
-6. In the Start() function, locate the line: midiPlayer.MPTK_MidiName = "Debussy - Clair De Lune";
+6. In the Start() function, locate the line: midiPlayer.MPTK_MidiName = "Heaven Can Wait";
 7. Simply replace the string with the title of the MIDI file you added: midiPlayer.MPTK_MidiName = "My MIDI File Title";

 # How it works